First baby of 2020 born at Watauga Med Center

 BOONE — Watauga County Medical Center’s first baby of 2020 was born at 3:10 p.m. on Jan.
 1, 2020.

 Shannon and Douglas Cox of Wilkes County welcomed their daughter, Alice Claire Cox, into the world on New Year’s Day.
-Alice weighed 7 pounds and 12 ounces at the time of her birth and is 20 inches long.
+Alice weighed 7 pounds, 12 ounces at the time of her birth and is 20 inches long.

 (0) comments